-(https://ec.europa.eu/eurostat/comext/newxtweb/).
-While the is emerging evidence of companies seeking replacement market demand for birch, beech (Fagus spp.), pine (Pinus spp.) and ou (Quercus spp.) products remains high?, As a result, there has been database (Betala, Fagus, Pinus, Quercus) tallored to sanctioned products following the Usraine levasion: (2) statistical test to serify samples against a claimed origin; (3) probabilistic model of SIRA, TEA and genus distribution data, using Gaussian processes, to determine timber harvest location.
-Our verification method rejects 40 - 00% of simulated false claims, depending on the spatial scale of the claim, and maintains a low probability of rejecting correct origin claims, Our determination method predicts harvest location within 180 to 230 km of true location.
+Russia's invasion of Ukraine sparked global responses designed to penalize Russia and thwart continuing aggression.
+The UK and the are lacking.
+Here we report a (1) large Eastern European timber reference database (Betula, Fagus, Pinus, Quercus) tailored to sanctioned products following the Ukraine invasion: (2) statistical test to verify samples against a claimed origin; (3) probabilistic model of SIRA, TEA and genus distribution data, using Gaussian processes, to determine timber harvest location.
+Our verification method rejects 40-60% of simulated false claims, depending on the spatial scale of the claim, and maintains a low probability of rejecting correct origin claims.
+Our determination method predicts harvest location within 180 to 230 km of true location.
 Our results showcase the power of combining data types with probabilistic modelling to identify and scrutini.

-AMBITION: To create the data necessary to identify Russian and Belarusian conflict timber in trade.
+AMBITION: To create the data necessary to identify Russian and

+Belarusian conflict timber in trade.

-In response to the invasion of Ukraine, World Forest ID, supported by funding from the UK Department for Environment Food and Rural Affairs and the U.S. Department of State, launched a mission to build a comprehensive reference database for high-risk species.
+In response to the invasion of Ukraine, World Forest ID, supported by funding from the UK Department for Environment Food and Rural Affairs and the US Department of State, launched a mission to build a comprehensive reference database for high-risk species.
 Over 4,500 samples were collected from 13 commercially-viable tree species across nine Eastern European countries, laying the groundwork for verifying timber origins and supporting global sanctions against conflict timber.

 Our Nature Plants paper, "A Framework for Tracing Timber Following the Ukraine Invasion," outlined methods for tracing timber origins using AI and geochemical analysis.
-In 2024, these methods became reality, with multiple European and U.S. investigators and regulatory agencies using our model to scrutinize imported plywood products.
+In 2024, these methods became reality, with multiple European and US investigators and regulatory agencies using our model to scrutinize imported plywood products.
 IKEA and the European Panel Federation directly invested in expanding the dataset in the Baltics and Black Sea region.
 Advanced AI models, integrating Stable Isotope Ratio Analysis (SIRA) and Trace Element Analysis (TEA), proved essential in identifying timber harvest locations.
 This ensures illegal timber does not enter global markets.

-COUNTRIES SAMPLED - Belarus, Croatia, Estonia, Finland, Hungary, Latvia, Lithuania, Moldova, Poland, Romania, Russia, Slovakia, and Ukraine.
-SPECIES COLLECTED INCLUDE - Birch, Aspen, Pine, Spruce, Oak, Beech, Ash, Fir, Alder, Larch, Elm, and Linden.
+COUNTRIES SAMPLED - Belarus, Croatia, Estonia, Finland, Hungary, Latvia, Lithuania, Moldova, Poland, Romania, Russia, Slovakia, and Ukraine, SPECIES COLLECTED INCLUDE - Birch, Aspen, Pine, Spruce, Oak, Beech, Ash, Fir, Alder, Larch, Elm, and Linden.